rpede/MobileProgramming24/_advanced_state/password_manager.md

 ## Observability

-Another neat thing you can do with BLoC/Cubit is to register an observer which is an object that gets called each time state changes (or on errors).
+Another neat thing you can do with BLoC/Cubit is to register an observer which is an object that gets called each time the state changes (or on errors).

 Add this to a file somewhere: